‘It Takes A Village’ – A Look At Big Brands That Are Investing In Young Entrepreneurs

 The candidates are also given mentorship by leading entrepreneurs throughout their fellowship.

-How to apply: You are able to apply for both the Scholarship and Fellowship on their website Allan Gray Orbis Foundation.
+How to apply: You can apply for both the Scholarship and Fellowship on their website Allan Gray Orbis Foundation.